gr4vy/gr4vy-go/api/docs/PaymentServiceRequest.md

 `func (o *PaymentServiceRequest) UnsetMerchantUrl()`

 UnsetMerchantUrl ensures that no value is present for MerchantUrl, not even an explicit nil
-### GetCredentialsMode

-`func (o *PaymentServiceRequest) GetCredentialsMode() string`

-GetCredentialsMode returns the CredentialsMode field if non-nil, zero value otherwise.

-### GetCredentialsModeOk

-`func (o *PaymentServiceRequest) GetCredentialsModeOk() (*string, bool)`

-GetCredentialsModeOk returns a tuple with the CredentialsMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCredentialsMode

-`func (o *PaymentServiceRequest) SetCredentialsMode(v string)`

-SetCredentialsMode sets CredentialsMode field to given value.

-### HasCredentialsMode

-`func (o *PaymentServiceRequest) HasCredentialsMode() bool`

-HasCredentialsMode returns a boolean if a field has been set.

 ### GetActive

 `func (o *PaymentServiceRequest) GetActive() bool`